Marcin Jahn | Dev Notebook

 IL and Memory Allocations

 .NET C#, similarly to Java, or LLVM-based languages, is a VM-based language.
-It gets compiled into an Intermediary Language, which is then compiled (usually JIT) into platform-specific machine code.
+It gets compiled into an Intermediary Language, which is then compiled (usually with JIT) into platform-specific machine code.

 IL is a stack-based language.
 Looking through the generated IL code, we can understand how memory is being managed in our programs.
 Specifically, we can see how many memory allocations there are.
 This is quite important since lots of allocations might cause GC to hurt our app’s performance.